edinburgh-napier/set09121/lectures/lecture3.md

 # Try Describing a Game Using the Formal Elements

-- After class, try and describe a game (board, video, or whatever) using the vocabulary of formal elements.
+- After class, try and describe a game (board, video, or social) using the vocabulary of formal elements.

 - Try to go into some real depth: it will help you understand games more.